From £20,000 in cash to luxury weddings and five-star holidays, MoneySavers have won it all. It's all about 'comping'.

 Boost postcard entries

 Never pay for postcards.
 Cinemas and library tills always have plenty of freebies.
-Buy sticky labels and print them out with your details.
+Buy sticky labels and print them out with your details to speed up entries.

 Count your winnings